aazsamir/TranslateAny/README.md

 ./tempest serve --host=0.0.0.0 --port=8000
 ```

-Now, on `http://localhost:8000`, you can test your configuration on translation page and use API.
+Now, on `http://localhost:8000` you can test your configuration in playground.

 ![View](./docs/page.png)